 Your bags are packed and your wands are ready.
 You need a little Grinchmas, right this very minute.
-You can already feel the warm Butterbeer in your hands, and you are curious about what lies behind those ominous Skull Island gates.
+You can already feel the hot Butterbeer in your hands, and you are curious about what lies behind those ominous Skull Island gates.
 The Universal Orlando Resort is a great place to spend your holiday vacation.
 But with the tadpoles out of school and parents taking a break, the Orlando theme parks experience a surge of visitors during the holidays.
-The crowds and congestion can cause some guests' patience to heat up, but thankfully we've got some tips to manage the Universal Orlando holiday crowds.
+This holiday season, of course, will be different.
+There won't be as many people because the parks are limiting capacity due to COVID-19.
+That said, because of new safety measures and protocols, you definitely need to have a plan, because the parks can and have been hitting capacity.
+In fact, Universal Orlando recently shared tips to make sure you and your family do get in to the parks.
+We're here to pass them on to you along with our own to manage the Universal Orlando holiday crowds.

 This holiday season, every Orlando area theme park will be busy.
-Between Dec.
-21, 2017, through Jan.
-7, 2018, you should plan on longer waits for attractions and larger crowds everywhere you go on your visits to Universal Studios Florida and Universal’s Islands of Adventure.
-But despite the daunting thought of waves of Universal Orlando holiday crowds, you can have an enjoyable visit if you plan properly.
+You should plan on longer waits for attractions and larger crowds everywhere you go on your visits to Universal Studios Florida and Universal’s Islands of Adventure.
 Keeping calm and not losing your temper like the Hulk (one of our favorite green guys), is the best way for you to approach the busy times.
 That is, unless, any of you wizards know some crowd-vanishing spells.

 Tips to Survive the Universal Orlando Holiday Crowds

 1. Stay On-Site at an Official Resort Hotel